FeatureCloud/fc-cluster-visualization-app/README.md

 │   distanceMatrix.csv
 │   varianceExplained.csv
 ```

+#### Download
+For a better understanding an example data set can be downloaded by clicking [here](./assets/data.zip).

 Notes:
-- All files are mandatory.
+- localData.csv file is mandatory.
+The rest of files are optional.
-- At least one K<n> folders is to be be present
-- All files under K<n> folders are mandatory
+- All files under K<n> folders (if the folder exists) are mandatory
 ### Delimiter
 The delimiter used in all files is the ";" character
 ### Expected file structure

 #### confoundingData.csv
 This file contains all confounding factors related to local data.
 First column is the id (mandatory), followed by a maximum of 5 of columns of confounders.
 The confounders column names are arbitrary and must not match reserved column names: id, cluster, client_id